In this guide, we will be looking at Google Play App Store Optimization and how to adjust your strategy to its own distinctive environment.

 Increasing Visibility in the Google Play Store

 You probably have heard these dozens of times before but the ranking factors in both app stores are drastically different.
-Many claims that increasing your visibility in the Play Store is easier than the App Store.
+Many claim that increasing your visibility in the Play Store is easier than the App Store.

 We both agree and don’t agree with this statement.
 Firstly, it’s easier because there are fewer factors that affect your rankings and you are not limited to a 100 character long Keyword List.

-It’s harder because most of the keywords you target should be spread across your Long Description in a way that it still makes sense to someone who decides read it.
+It’s harder because most of the keywords you target should be spread across your Long Description in a way that it still makes sense to someone who decides to read it.